-With sites like Yelp, PissedConsumer and TripAdvisor becoming the goto source for reviews and information, how your brand addresses these situations is not only important, but now almost an everyday occurrence.
+With sites like Google, PissedConsumer and TripAdvisor becoming the goto source for reviews and information, how your brand addresses these situations is not only important, but now almost an everyday occurrence.

 People are going to complain.
 They always have and they always will.
 With everyone now having access to the internet and given the ability to publicly complain about anything, without having to publicly share their face or name, it’s now a bigger problem than ever.